Laura Halford: Gymnastic career

-In 2015, Halford competed at the 2015 Lisboa World Cup finishing 33rd in the all-around.
+In 2015, Halford competed at the 2015 Lisbon World Cup finishing 33rd in the all-around.
 In August, Halford finished 36th in all-around at the 2015 Sofia World Cup.
-On September 9–13, Halford competed at the 2015 World Championships in Stuttgart finishing 73rd in the all-around qualifications and did not advance into the top 24 finals.
+On 9–13 September, Halford competed at the 2015 World Championships in Stuttgart finishing 73rd in the all-around qualifications and did not advance into the top 24 finals.

 In 2016, Halford competed at the 2016 FIG World Cup in Espoo finishing 31st in the all-around.
-On March 17–20, Halford competed at the 2016 Lisboa World Cup where she finished 33rd in the all-around.
+On 17–20 March, Halford competed at the 2016 Lisbon World Cup where she finished 33rd in the all-around.
 Halford finished 25th in the all-around at the 2016 Sofia World Cup.
-On July 1–3, Halford competed at the 2016 Berlin World Cup finishing 24th in the all-around.
+On 1–3 July, Halford competed at the 2016 Berlin World Cup finishing 24th in the all-around.

-In 2017, on May 5–7, Halford competed at the 2017 Sofia World Cup and finished 31st in the all-around.
-On May 12–14, Halford competed at the 2017 World Challenge Cup in Portimao where she finished 17th in the all-around which was her highest World Cup all-around placement.
-On May 19–21, Halford along with teammate Stephani Sherlock represented the individual seniors for Great Britain at the 2017 European Championships.
+On 5–7 May 2017, Halford competed at the 2017 Sofia World Cup and finished 31st in the all-around.
+On 12–14 May, Halford competed at the 2017 World Challenge Cup in Portimao where she finished 17th in the all-around which was her highest World Cup all-around placement.
+On 19–21 May, Halford along with teammate Stephani Sherlock represented the individual seniors for Great Britain at the 2017 European Championships.
 Her next event was at the 2017 World Challenge Cup Guadalajara where she finished 26th in the all-around.
 She reclaimed the national title at the 2017 British Championships.
-On August 30 – September 3, Halford competed at the 2017 World Championships in Pesaro, Italy; finishing 67th in the all-around qualifications and thus not making the top 24 all-around finalists.
+On 30 August 30 – 3 September, Halford competed at the 2017 World Championships in Pesaro, Italy; finishing 67th in the all-around qualifications and thus not making the top 24 all-around finalists.